Giancarlo Stanton Player Props: Yankees vs. Athletics

-Giancarlo Stanton -- with an on-base percentage of .195 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Oakland Athletics, with Paul Blackburn on the mound, on June 27 at 9:40 PM ET.
+Giancarlo Stanton -- with a slugging percentage of .081 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees against the Oakland Athletics, with JP Sears on the hill, on June 28 at 9:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Rangers.
+In his last game he had a hitless performance (0-for-4) against the Athletics.

 Giancarlo Stanton Game Info & Props vs. the Athletics